timReynolds/AutoFixture.js/README.md

 ## General Syntax

-For the examples below, I'm going to assume that `autofixture` has already been `require`'d and assigned to the `fixture` constiable.
+For the examples below, I'm going to assume that `autofixture` has already been `require`'d and assigned to the `fixture` variable.

 The general syntax provided by AutoFixture.js follows: